csxeba/brainforge/Readme.md

   - *Y*: numpy array containing the training Ys (the dependent variables)
   - *batch_size*: the batch size of stochastic training.
 1 for on-line (per-lesson) training.
 Defaults to 20.
   - *epochs*: the number of epochs to train for.
 Defaults to 30.
   - *monitor*: iterable, containing strings, specifiing what runtime scores to monitor.
-Currently, only "acc" is.
+Currently, only "acc" is supported.
 Defaults to nothingness (aka void or nihil).
   - *validation*: tuple, containing separate X and Y tensors used to validate the network performance.
 Defualts to an empty tuple.